buoyad/ayoubd/README.md

 Deployment cluster is configured by `/site/fly.toml` + a bit of manual work on the fly console to set up certificate and domain hookup to `new.ayoubd.com`.
 (update: learned I could have used `flyctl certs create <hostname>`).
-CD runs on every commit to master via github action configured in `/.github/workflows/fly.yml`.
+CD runs on every commit to the main branch via github action configured in `/.github/workflows/fly.yml`.

 ```sh